nestjs-mod/nestjs-mod-fullstack/steps/2024-12-12/en.md

 }
 ```

-### Replacing the original profile form fields and changing the profile update method
+### 17.Replacing the original profile form fields and changing the profile update method

 A lot of the changes on the frontend were made in this post, and while I won't cover every detail, it's important to note that working with forms has been simplified by using the `Dependency Injection` mechanism.